Kristen J. Molyneaux

 Program Officer, Development and Education

-Kristen Molyneaux is a Program Officer for the Foundation’s work on Girls’ Secondary Education in Developing Countries.
+Kristen leads the Foundation’s work on Girls’ Secondary Education in Developing Countries program.

-Prior to joining the Foundation in 2013, Kristen was a Program Officer at the Firelight Foundation where she worked with community based organizations in sub-Saharan Africa focused on improving educational programming to better reach vulnerable populations.
-Previously, she worked as a post-doctoral research fellow at Florida State University’s National High Magnetic Field Laboratory where she taught graduate courses on international education development and policy and published scholarly work focused on the importance of role models for young women interested in pursuing STEM related studies and careers.
-Kristen was a Peace Corps Volunteer in both Uganda and Cape Verde where she worked extensively with primary and pre-primary teacher training programs focused on improving the quality of teacher methodology within resource poor classrooms.
+Prior to joining the Foundation in 2013, Kristen was a Program Officer at the Firelight Foundation where she worked with community based organizations in sub-Saharan Africa to improve educational programming to better reach vulnerable populations.
+Previously, she worked as a post-doctoral research fellow at Florida State University’s National High Magnetic Field Laboratory where she taught graduate courses on international education development and policy while also publishing scholarly articles on the importance of role models for young women interested in pursuing STEM related careers.
+Kristen was a Peace Corps Volunteer in both Uganda and Cape Verde where she worked extensively with primary and pre-primary teacher training programs focused on improving the quality of teacher methodology and school culture within resource-poor school environments.

-Kristen obtained her undergraduate degree in Science Education from SUNY Oswego and her Master’s degree in Socio-cultural International Development Education Studies from Florida State University.
-She obtained her Ph.D. in Educational Policy Studies—Comparative International Education from the University of Wisconsin-Madison where she received the Herbert Kliebard Award for Outstanding Scholarly Achievement in Education.
-She also received the Comparative International Education Society’s Gail P. Kelly Award for Outstanding Dissertation in 2012.
+Kristen obtained her bachelor’s degree in Science Education from SUNY Oswego and her master’s degree in Socio-cultural International Development Education Studies from Florida State University.
+She obtained her Ph.D. in Educational Policy Studies—Comparative International Education from the University of Wisconsin-Madison.
+In addition, Kristen received the Comparative International Education Society’s Gail P. Kelly Award for Outstanding Dissertation in 2012.

 Kristen J. Molyneaux works on the following MacArthur programs and projects: